-Create a custom attribute and values to push to devices in Workspace ONE UEM.
-You can create assignment rules for products to provision based on these attributes and their values.
+You can create a custom attribute including its values to push to devices in Workspace ONE UEM.
+You can then create assignment rules for products to provision based on these attributes and their values.

 Select Persist to prevent the removal of the custom attribute from the Workspace ONE UEM console unless an Admin or an API call explicitly removes it.